 Exports Peru: El Niño hit little.Published on 08 January 2018

-In 2017, Peru experienced an alteration in temperatures and rainfall levels only comparable to those observed in 1983, when there was still no modern agro-industry, and in 1998, when only the asparagus had developed.
-The El Niño Costero Phenomenon was the first opportunity to evaluate the resilience of the country's agro-industrial and fishing matrices to climatological events of great magnitude, and without a doubt the impact is perceived.
-Next, we observe the variations in exports of each of the main non-traditional products extracted on the coast, according to information from Veritrade.
+In 2017, Peru experienced an alteration in temperatures and rainfall levels only comparable to those observed in 1983, when there was still no modern agro-industry, and in 1998, when only the asparagus had been developed.
+The El Niño Costero Phenomenon was the first opportunity to assess the resilience of the country's agro-industrial and fishing matrices to major weather events, and the impact is undoubtedly felt.
+Next, we observe the variations in the exports of each of the main non-traditional products extracted on the coast, according to information from Veritrade.

-Fortunately, even the aggregate impact on Peruvian agribusiness and fishing has not been very high, and only slight falls are observed in the asparagus, the olive and the lemon, in the first two cases, due to the cold dependence at night.
-This shows the resistance of most crops, although it shows that businesses linked to agro-export must model the periodic occurrence of a weather phenomenon of great magnitude in a certain time horizon.
-However, with a view to 2018 (and even from October 2017, if it is taken in account the current grape campaign), it is expected that there will be a 10% drop in the export of grapes (in terms of value, about US $ 50 million, double the decline in asparagus production this year).
+Fortunately, even the aggregate impact on Peruvian agribusiness and fishing has not been very high, and only slight falls are observed in asparagus, olives and lemons, in the first two cases, due to the cold dependence at night.
+This demonstrates the resistance of most crops, although it shows that businesses linked to agro-export must model the periodic occurrence of a large-scale weather phenomenon in a given time horizon.
+However, with a view to 2018 (and even from October 2017, if the current grape campaign is taken into account), it is expected that there will be a 10% drop in the export of grapes (in terms of value, about US $ 50 million, double the decline in asparagus production this year).

 On the fishing side, it is expected that the volume of fishmeal production will be lower due to an anchovy extraction quota (1.49 million MT for the second season, compared to 2 million in 2016).
 In the counterpart, the harvest of fan shells could recover, given that they reach adulthood at 370 days of life.